top of page

 FeedBack Chart Editor

-Info and tutorials on how to chart notes to any song can be found on the web.
-We have a short guide on how to chart for the for the FeedBack Chart Editor in the old help guide on the ACC GitHib page.
+We have a short guide on how to chart for the for the FeedBack Chart Editor in the old alpha help guide on the ACC GitHib page.
+Please see the "Add Custom Songs & Play Them" section on how to load these custom charts in-game and play them.

-(PC) How to use custom MIDI soundfonts (.sf2)
+(PC) How to use custom MIDI soundfonts (Midi will be back soon)

 If you don't have any hardware MIDI devices for use with the game, there are plenty of ways and free third party applications you can use to change your default Windows MIDI sounds.
 Look on the web to find what app works best for you.
 Below is great free software that you can use to customize VRDUS.
 It has also been tested with VRDUS.